Yellen rebrands Biden economic agenda as 'modern supply side economics' | Business

 Yellen rebrands Biden economic agenda as 'modern supply side economics'

-U.S. Treasury Secretary Janet Yellen on Friday said the Biden administration was seeking strategies to ease inflationary pressures and rebranded its economic agenda as "modern supply side economics" to increase labor supply, infrastructure, education and research.
+U.S. Treasury Secretary Janet Yellen on Friday rebranded the Biden administration's economic agenda as "modern supply side economics" that seeks more labor supply, better infrastructure, education and research to boost potential U.S. growth and ease inflationary pressures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)